nagaozen/my-os-customizations/README.md

 ## Desktop Icons Positions

-If somehow your desktop icons are losing their positions between reboots, you can set their properties as `read-only`:
+If somehow your desktop icons are losing their positions between reboots, you can set their properties as `immutable`:

 ```sh
 $ sudo chattr +i ~/.config/xfce4/desktop/icons*
 ```

-Then, if you want to change their position again you need to turn them back to `writables`:
+Then, if you want to change their position again you need to turn `immutable` off:

 ```sh
 $ sudo chattr -i ~/.config/xfce4/desktop/icons*